aerobless/knowledge/💰 Personal Finance & Insurance/📈 Investing.md

   * There are other ETFs replication the S\&P 500 ($SPY etc.) what's the difference? tldr; there's very little difference in terms of performance, so it's worth it to take the cheapest ETF to reduce long term fees.
 E.g. $SPY has a TER of 0.09% so it's about 3x more expensive then $VOO
   * $VTI vs. $VOO: $VTI includes more stocks but has very similar profits to $VOO.
 In long-term investing it likely does not matter whether someone's investing in $VOO or $VTI
 * [$VOOG](https://investor.vanguard.com/investment-products/etfs/profile/voog): S\&P 500 growth focused, US only, TER 0.10%
-  * heavier focus on growth companies in the S\&P 500, therefore higher possible return if this growth is realised.
+  * heavier focus on growth companies in the S\&P 500, thereforee higher possible return if this growth is realised.
 However the TER is worse than plain $VOO.
 * [$VXUS](https://investor.vanguard.com/investment-products/etfs/profile/vxus): tracks FTSE global all caps, only non-US (developed & emerging) TER 0.07%
   * [Basically a newer version](https://www.optimizedportfolio.com/vxus-vs-veu/) (2011) of $VEU with more stocks. $VXUS and $VEU have pretty much the same curve, however $VXUS contains also small cap stocks. ($VXUS ca. 7000 vs $VEU 3000).
 This makes it more diversified for the same price.
   * [$VEU](https://investor.vanguard.com/investment-products/etfs/profile/veu): FTSE, only non-US (developed & emerging), TER 0.07%